US Sen. Kevin Cramer's son charged with manslaughter in crash that killed North Dakota deputy

 Ian Cramer, of Bismarck, was driven by his mother to a hospital at around 4:30 p.m.
 Wednesday over concerns about his mental health, Bismarck police said.
 When she got out of the SUV, Ian Cramer took the wheel and drove through a door to get out of the enclosed ambulance bay at the hospital's emergency department.

 Over an hour later, a deputy in neighboring Mercer County spotted Cramer and the Chevrolet Tahoe in Hazen, a community about 70 miles (113 kilometers) northwest of Bismarck.
-The North Dakota Highway Patrol said in a news release that a chase began and the SUV crashed into a Mercer County sheriff's vehicle that was parked along a state highway.
+The North Dakota Highway Patrol said in a news release that a chase then began.

-A deputy was standing behind the parked vehicle and preparing to deploy a tire deflation device to end the chase.
-The impact of the crash pushed the parked vehicle into the deputy, killing him.
-He was identified Thursday as 53-year-old Paul Martin.
+Charging documents allege Ian Cramer was traveling in excess of 100 mph.
+His two driver's side tires were reportedly flattened by a Beulah police officer's tire deflation device on the highway.
+Beulah Chief of Police Frank Senn and Deputy Paul Martin, 53, took cover behind their patrol cars after more tire deflation devices were deployed, court documents said.

+Cramer swerved on the highway and collided head-on with the patrol vehicle, pushing it “directly into Martin’s person and launching him for about 100 feet,” according to charging documents.
+Martin, 53, was killed in the crash.

 The first-term Republican senator wrote that his son “suffers from serious mental disorders which manifest in severe paranoia and hallucinations.”
 Earlier Wednesday, Ian Cramer insisted on “going to his brother Ike,” who died in 2018, according the statement, which doesn’t further explain what that means.